 I was the youngest person to take an evaluation class in tuning from the Piano Hospital.
 So it was no surprise to them that after graduating from high school, I enrolled in the course and zoomed through the tuning lessons, passing the test in three weeks.
 Although it took more time to complete the repair sections, regulation was the other easy concept for me.
 Because I had been playing piano my whole life, I understood how the instrument was supposed to respond.
 I even had to be told to mellow out on the piano playing, because after tuning or regulating a piano, I always had to jam out.
 It was both my way of testing the piano for any mistakes and rewarding myself for all that hard work.

-In my first year of being a certified tuner, I have been asked to tune Grands, Uprights, Spinets, Consoles, and even ex-Player Pianos.
+I have been a certified tuner since 2009.
+I tune Grands, Uprights, Spinets, Consoles, and even ex-Player Pianos.
 I have been very successful in satisfying customers, although sadly, some pianos are beyond repair.
 This can be sometimes avoided by regular tuning by a certified technician.

 I have recently moved to Chelan, WA.
 I am now servicing pianos in Chelan County and nearby areas, as well as the Portland Metro area.